thomasvrussell/sfft/README.rst

 Parallel Computing
 -----------

-We have also developed modules to optimize the overall computing performance of sparse-flavor-sfft and crowded-flavor-sfft for the cases when multiple tasks need to be deal with simultaneously.
+We have also developed modules to optimize the overall computing performance of sparse-flavor-sfft and crowded-flavor-sfft for the cases when you need to deal with multiple tasks simultaneously.

 - In a particular time-domain survey, one may need to process a large set of image-pairs simultaneously.
 Assume that you have Nt tasks which should be processed by a computing platform with Nc CPU threads and Ng GPU devices.
 Generally, Nt >> Ng and Nc >> Ng.